abou-zithar/Computer-vision-Project-5-Gasture-Control/readme.md

-# 6 Finger Counter and Volume Hand Control - Computer Vision Project
+# Volume Hand Control - Computer Vision Project

-This project is a **computer vision-based application** that implements **finger counting** and **volume control using hand gestures**.
+This project is a **computer vision-based application** that implements **volume control using hand gestures**.
 The project uses **OpenCV**, **Mediapipe**, and **Python** to detect hand landmarks, enabling real-time interaction through hand gestures.
 It also includes modules for tracking hands, counting fingers, and adjusting system volume based on detected gestures.

 ## Table of Contents
 - [Features](#features)